fkie/multimaster_fkie/README.md

 ## Install

 The communication between Node Manager and the daemon is based on python [gRPC](https://grpc.io/).
 Until Ubuntu *cosmic* you have to install *python-grpcio-tools* from PIP.
 That's why there are no debian packages for this version of FKIE multimaster.
 Use follow command line to install all dependencies:

+> if you already build previous version (without node_manager_daemon) you need to clean your build space to remove all packages with `_fkie` suffix.

 ```
 cd catkin_ws/src